top of page

 8- Go to an intermediate slope and make the same run as above feeling all the turning happen from the ground up.

 9- Making turns as above focusing on finishing a turn and stepping on the other ski faster.
 The pattern is step and turn with the ankle flexing.
+The ankles will tend to stop flexing, it takes a lot of focus to keep them moving.

 10- Making turns as above with more speed and focusing on slowly flexing down when turning and moving up and forward the next turn.
 The pattern is down to turn and up to start, like a smooth dancing moves.